carpentries-incubator/python-humanities-lesson/episodes/02-index-slice-subset.md

 > ## Challenge - Putting it all together
 >
 > 1. Create a new DataFrame that only contains titles with status values that
->   are **not** restricted.
+>   are **not** from London.
 Assign each status value in the new DataFrame to a
 >   new value of 'x'.
 Determine the number of null values in the subset.
 >
 > 2. Create a new DataFrame that contains only observations that are of status free
->   and where weight values are greater than 100.
-Create a stacked bar
+>   and where page count values are greater than 100.
->   plot of average weight by plot with male vs female values stacked for each
->   plot.
 {: .challenge}